Greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Sure, go ahead.

-Now we're we're worrying about countries developing atomic weapons, but he said in Russia, a hundred and fifty of these eighty-eight pound weapons disappeared.
+Now, we're worrying about countries developing atomic weapons, but he said in Russia, 150 of these 88-pound weapons disappeared.

 And he testified before our Congress.

-I was gonna say something that the suitcase nuke is not a practical reality yet.
+I was going to say the suitcase nuke is not a practical reality yet.

-I'm talking about something that an average looking person could carry around without suspicion, and something that weighs eighty eight pounds isn't.
+I'm talking about something that an average-looking person could carry around without suspicion.

 And there have even been novels that I've read written about those missing things.

-Well, I haven't heard any more about Colonel Lunav.
+Well, I haven't heard anymore about Colonel Lunev.

 I'm sure he has to stay in hiding.

-But I've never heard if it if but the Congress decided whether the man was legitimate or not.
+But I've never heard what the Congress decided whether the man was legitimate or not.

-But it's something that to keep in mind when we have our borders so open.
+But it's something to keep in mind when we have our borders so open.

 Well, you know, former KGV spy could have been coming in planning all kinds of false stuff.